 Our program leading to the bachelor of engineering degree in biomedical engineering is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.

 Program Educational Objectives

 Student Outcomes are statements that describe what students are expected to know and be able to do by the time of graduation.
-A set of 11 suggested outcomes are provided by ABET and these have been adopted by the program faculty of the Department of Biomedical Engineering.
+A set of 7 suggested outcomes are provided by ABET and these have been adopted by the program faculty of the Department of Biomedical Engineering.
 These outcomes are as follows:

 Graduates of the biomedical engineering program will have:

-|e)||an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.
+1. an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

 Student Enrollment and Graduation Rates

 The official enrollment is determined each semester on the 22nd day of class.
-As of Spring 2018, 258 undergraduate students were enrolled in the biomedical engineering program.
-Double majors are split evenly between the two major programs.